Northumbrian Water: Kielder

-99% of the population served by NW is in the Kielder zone, so named from Kielder Water, the largest reservoir in NW's region.
+99% of the population served by Northumbrian Water is in the Kielder zone, so named from Kielder Water, the largest reservoir in NW's region.
 The zone is split into three supply zones, Northern, Central and Southern, which correspond broadly to the catchment areas of the rivers Tyne, Wear and Tees respectively, each of which incorporates one of the region's three conurbations.

 Under normal circumstances, each zone is self-sufficient in water resources, but provision exists to transfer water from the northern zone to either of the others, via the Kielder Transfer Scheme.

 The zone's water supplies are supported by a system of impounding reservoirs, river pumping stations, and water treatment works.
 There are 29 impounding reservoirs, of which three—Kielder, Derwent and Cow Green— account for 78% of the available capacity of nearly 360,000 million litres; Kielder Water, with a capacity of 196,000 million litres, alone accounts for 55% of available resources.

 Water is supplied to the treatment works either from a nearby reservoir or by abstraction from one of the major rivers.
 In the latter case, the flow of the river has to be maintained by discharging water from a reservoir further upstream.